guidohollander/anglo-helper/readme.md

 1. Start an elevated command prompt or any other terminal as administrator (i.e. git bash, windows terminal, powershell console).
 2. Issue the following command `npm install anglo-helper@latest -g`.
 This will install Anglo helper as global module, which enables you to run it from any (workspace) folder.
-3. Close the elevated command prompt and start a reguler, non-elevated command prompot and navigate (change directory) to one of your **workspace** folders
+3. Close the elevated command prompt and start a regular, non-elevated command prompt and navigate (change directory) to one of your **workspace** folders
 5. Run `anglo-helper`.
 Since it is the first run, a number of questions will be asked in order to create a profile in <workspace>/profile_1.json.
-If applicable, use the same structure as suggest, for example when specifying the flyway folder: use forward slash, including a trailing slash.
+If applicable, use the same structure as suggested, for example when specifying the flyway folder: use forward slashes, including a trailing slash.
 You can always edit your profile (<workspace>/profile_1.json) in case something went wrong or something is missing.

 ## Command line options (anglo-helper --version)